-F1 paddock favourite admits immense DOUBTS over Verstappen Red Bull future
+F1 paddock favourite admits immense doubts over Verstappen Red Bull future

-Formula 1 tech expert Albert Fabrega has cast doubt over Max Verstappen and his future at Red Bull.
+F1 tech expert Albert Fabrega has cast his doubt over Max Verstappen and his future at Red Bull.

 The defending champions have started the 2024 season where they left off last year, with the Dutchman winning four of the five opening races.

-But while their dominance on the track is still present, the team have been in complete turmoil off it, with the current situation surrounding team principal Christian Horner.
+But while their dominance on the track is still present, the team have been in complete turmoil off of it with the current situation surrounding team principal Christian Horner.

-The 50-year-old has come under fire since February after he was accused of alleged ‘inappropriate behaviour’ towards a female colleague, allegations that he continues to deny.
+The 50-year-old has come under fire since February after he was accused of ‘inappropriate behaviour’ towards a female colleague, which he continues to deny.

 Fabrega: I wouldn't put money on Verstappen staying in 2026